A2Amir/Traffic_Sign_Classifier/README.md

-To describe how the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93 was,I am going to include below the steps I took to get to the final solution:
+To describe how the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93, I am going to include below the steps I took to get to the final solution:

  1. I tried data augmentation which didn't help me .
  2. I initialized all variables with xavier_initializer() function which has the better advantage in the field of convergence.